- Drinking Water Standards

 Use a calcium carbonate neutralizing filter plus water softener OR Feed soda ash solution into water system with automatic chlorinator.

-Rust particles or black specks suspended
+Rust particles or black specks suspended in clear water.

 Dissolved manganese in water gets oxidized and forms precipitates.